DomBurke23/CSharp_Practice/README.md

 expression-bodied definitions and lambda expressions.
-“These are shortcuts for defining methods!” expression-bodied definitions can only be used when a method contains one expression.
+“These are shortcuts for defining methods!” expression-bodied definitions can only be used when a method contains one expression. lambda expressions, are great for situations when you need to pass a method as an argument.